Foxite/CorporateEspionage/README.md

 - Supports method with both void and non-void return types (and returns the default value for the type)
 - Supports methods that return Task or Task&lt;T&gt; (and return `Task.CompletedTask` or `Task.FromResult(default(T))` respectively)
 - Separate package offering NUnit constraints to make your job easier
+- Configure the return values of expected method invocations, by invocation index or by parameter criteria

 ### Planned features
-- Configure the return values of expected method invocations, sequentially or by parameter criteria
 - Support for generic types and methods, and recording the generic type parameters

 ### Wishlist features